franklinqin0/blog/docs/algo/palindrome-linked-list.md

 #### Fast and Slow Pointers

-We need to change the input to save space.
+Need to reverse then 2nd half to save space.
+As good practice, should reverse it back before return.

 ```py
 def isPalindrome(self, head: ListNode) -> bool: